 - 26. Throughout these negotiations, the Government will act in pursuit of its primary interest, as set out in the Downing Street Declaration, of seeing peace, stability, and reconciliation established by agreement among all the people who inhabit the island, and it will work together with the Irish Government to achieve such an agreement.
+[The Government reiterates that it has no selfish strategic or economic interest in Northern Ireland to motivate it to act other than in accordance with this primary interest.

+Accordingly,] (Comment: Not necessary.)
 The Government's role is to encourage, facilitate and enable the achievement of agreement over a period through a process of dialogue and co-operation based on full respect for the rights and identities of both traditions in Ireland. - 27.
-As part of this role, the Government published on 15 February 1995, in "Frameworks for the Future", with appropriate parts agreed with the Irish Government, its view of what a possible comprehensive settlement might look like across all the relevant relationships based on its best assessment of where broad agreement might be found.
+As part of this role, the Government published on 15 February 1995, in "Frameworks for the Future", with appropriate parts agreed with the Irish Government, [its view of] the shape of what a possible comprehensive settlement might look like across all the relevant relationships based on its best assessment of where broad agreement might be found.
 This was offered, not as a rigid blueprint to be imposed, but as an aid to discussion and negotiation.
-As explained in the Ground Rules, while no outcome is either predetermined or excluded in advance, and while participation in negotiations is without prejudice to any participant's commitment to the achievement by exclusively peaceful and democratic means of its own preferred options, it is common ground that any agreement, if it is to command widespread support, will need to give adequate expression to the totality of all three relationships. - 28.
-The Government repeats its determination, set out in the Ground Rules and shared with the Irish Government, that the structure and process of these negotiations will be used in the most constructive possible manner in the search for agreement.
-The Government will use its influence to ensure that all items on the comprehensive agenda are fully addressed in the negotiating process and commits itself to doing so with a view to overcoming any obstacles which may arise.
+As explained in the Ground Rules, while no outcome is either predetermined or excluded in advance, and while participation in negotiations is without prejudice to any participant's commitment to the achievement by exclusively peaceful and democratic means of its own preferred options, it is common ground that any agreement, if it is to command widespread support, will need to give adequate expression to the totality of all three relationships.

-- The Government confirms its commitment to all aspects of the report of the International Body, established to provide an independent assessment of the decommissioning issue.
+- Rules and shared with the Irish Government, that the structure and process of these negotiations will be used in the most constructive possible manner in the search for agreement.
+The Government will use its influence in the appropriate strands to ensure that all items on the comprehensive agenda are fully addressed in the negotiating process and commits itself to doing so with a view to overcoming any obstacles which may arise. - 29.
+The Government confirms its commitment to all aspects of the report of the International Body, established to provide an independent assessment of the decommissioning issue.
 In particular, the Government agrees with the International Body that the compromise approach to decommissioning set out in paragraphs 34 and 35 of its Report, under which some decommissioning would take place during the process of all party negotiations, rather than before or after, provides the opportunity to move forward, and that it is on the basis of working constructively to implement this and all other aspects of the Report that the negotiations should be advanced. - 30.
 Accordingly, along with the Irish Government, it will work with all the participants in the negotiations to implement all aspects of the Report of the International Body. - 31.
 The Government is committed to submit any agreement reached by the parties at negotiations to a referendum for approval by the people of Northern Ireland and, subject only to this, to introduce the necessary legislation and administrative arrangements to give effect to it.